-So, for example, while the Mayor has the option of vetoing legislation that we have approved, the Council can respond with an override to turn a bill into a law.
+So, for example, while the Mayor has the option of vetoing legislation that we have approved, the Council can respond with a two-thirds or more vote enacting a law over the objection of the Mayor to turn a bill into a law.
 The Council negotiates to ensure that certain services are included in the City’s budget.

 The Speaker is elected by Council Members and leads us in setting priorities, passing laws, and directing public money for the benefit of New Yorkers.
 Currently, Speaker Corey Johnson heads the Council.

 The Majority Leader of the Council comes from the political party with the most representation.
 Currently, the Majority Leader is Democrat Laurie Cumbo.